jvalue/jayvee/rfc/0009-expressions/README.md

 ### Operators

 The following operators are in descending order by their precedence:
-- `()` for grouping a sub-expression
+- `()` parentheses for grouping a sub-expression
 - unary operators (see below)
 - binary operators (see below)

+When operators of similar precedence don't determine the order, we evaluate from left to right.

 #### Unary Prefix Operatory
-Binary prefix operators follow the pattern `op a`.
-Brackets can be used for grouping larger sub-expressions.
+Binary prefix operators follow the pattern `<operator> <operand>`.
+Parentheses can be used for grouping larger sub-expressions.
+The following operators share the same precedence:
 - `floor`, `ceil`, `round` for conversion of decimal numbers to integers.
+- `sqrt` for calculating the square root on numbers.
 - `not` for unary inversion of boolean values

 #### Binary Operators
-Binary infix operators follow the infix pattern `a op b`.
+Binary infix operators follow the infix pattern `<left-operand> <operator> <right-operand>`.
+The following operators are in descending order by their precedence:
 - `pow`, `root` for power and root calculation.
 E.g., `2 pow 3` is 2³, `5 root 2` is `sqrt(5).
 - `*`, `/`, `%` for multiplication, division, and remainder
 - `+`, `-` for addition and subtraction
 - `<`, `<=`, `>`, `>=` for relational operators comparing numbers
-- `==`, `!=` for equality operators comparing numbers and booleans
+- `==`, `!=` for equality operators comparing numbers, booleans, and texts
 - `and` for a logical AND on booleans
 - `xor` for a logical XOR on booleans
 - `or` for a logical OR on booleans